 Advice for Employers

 It is important that your workplace policies reflect all employees’ rights, regardless of religious identity.
-If you are unsure as to whether a policy may be discriminatory to certain employees, contact Monkhouse Law for a free consultation today.
+If you are unsure as to whether a policy may be discriminatory to certain employees, contact Monkhouse Law today.

 Advice for Employees

-If you have experienced discrimination as a result of a workplace policy, such as compensation for statutory holidays, its best to speak with an Employment Lawyer.
-Call Monkhouse Law today for a free consultation to see if you have a legal remedy available to you.
+If you have experienced discrimination as a result of a workplace policy, such as compensation for statutory holidays, it’s best to speak with an Employment Lawyer.
+Contact Monkhouse Law today.

 Call us for a FREE 30 minute phone consultation at 416-907-9249 or submit a callback request

 - Court Certifies Monkhouse Law Class Action Regarding Severance Pay and Other Benefits for Misclassified Workers - September 14, 2021